Pitch your innovation

 The Innovation Spotlight includes two pitch sessions featuring emerging technologies and emerging start-ups.
 New and emerging companies and entrepreneurial scientists with novel technologies that have the potential to revolutionize the animal health industry are encouraged to apply at the link below.

-Abstracts must be written in English and must be submitted as a Word file (xxx.doc) via the online submission form.
+Abstracts must be written in English and must be submitted as a Word file (xxx.docx) via the online submission form.
+The online submission form will be available in September.

 How to apply?